romeo-murray/DATA/README.md

 **What is the output?** Give a ratio of what attributes cause us to not go play tennis, versus what attributes encourage us to do so.

-**How did you find this dataset?** It was provided to me through my second lab in artificial intelligience.
+**How did you find this dataset?** It was provided to us through our second lab in artificial intelligience.

 **How to run your code?** Keep the dataset and the Lab3 file in the same directory, and either through an IDE or command propmt for python, run Lab3, and it should parse the data by itself.

+:)